ros2/ros2_documentation/source/Installation/RMW-Implementations/DDS-Implementations/Working-with-Eclipse-CycloneDDS.rst

 First, clone Cyclone DDS and rmw_cyclonedds in the ROS 2 workspace source directory.
 To determine the correct branches to checkout, you need to find what versions are specified in your `ROS distribution's ros2.repos file <https://raw.githubusercontent.com/ros2/ros2/refs/heads/{DISTRO}/ros2.repos>`_.

-Alternatively, if you have curl installed, you can run the following code to fetch the correct branch/tag needed for Cyclone DDS:
+Alternatively, you can run the following code to fetch the correct branch/tag needed for Cyclone DDS:

 .. code-block:: console